 Merit launched a major redesign to the Merit pages of hundreds of colleges and universities to better tell the story of what it means to be a student at each institution.
 Based on client feedback, ...January 2016

 For the third consecutive year, Merit was selected by the Albany Business Review as one of the "Best Places to Work" in the Capital Region.
 The award is based on scores from employee attitude surve...November 2015

 We’re proud of the work we do and want you to be proud to work with us.
 Working at Merit means that you’ll be treated as a peer and a grownup, someone able and trusted to use your talents and good judgement to help us thrive.
 You can check out our employee handbook if you’d like to see how we manage ourselves and our business, or you can get in touch if you want to be part of our team.

-Please send us a letter introducing yourself if you're interested in this job.
+Please send us a letter introducing yourself if you're interested in this position.
 The letter is important: we're going to look at it as a writing sample.
 You don't have to overthink it, but please do consider it as an important part of how we get to know you.
 A resume is useful, too.
-If it seems like there's a fit, we'll respond with more details and invite you in for an interview.
+If it seems like there's a fit, we'll respond with more details about the nuts and bolts of the job and invite you in for an interview.
 You can send your letter to email@example.com.